 The waitress returned to take their order.
 She was still staring at him, but he was grateful his legs had stopped shaking.
 She wrote their order down on her pad.

 “Would you like me to clean that up for you?”
-Asked the waitress referring to the dishes under their cups which were wet with coffee.
+The waitress pointed to the dishes under their cups which were wet with coffee.

 “You were going to cancel on me this morning, right?
 That’s why you called?”
 She said as if it was her who could read his mind.